Jindsmu/INLRMF/README.md

 You can run the sample script located in "inlrmf code \ example \ example1.py" to obtain and view the results of cluster analysis.

 ## Data
-The Input data is located at ‘INLRMF-code\test_data’.The .csv files are the input datasets of SDJNMF method.
+The Input data is located at the Releases for ‘INLRMF_Test_Data.zip’.The .csv files are the input datasets of SDJNMF method.

 ## References
 <div id="svdinit">